department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/community-care/discovery/conversation-guide.md

 ---------
 ## Additional Questions

-- If you could change anything about Community Care online scheduling through VAOS, what would it be?
+- If you could change anything about Community Care online scheduling through VA online scheduling, what would it be?

 - If you would be willing to share anecdotal experience from scheduling Veterans' appointments, we'd love to know what factors are important to a Veteran so that we can present Facility Locator Community Care provider search results accordingly.